dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/1x-2x-upgrade.md

 `IsReadOnlyBeforeSave`, `IsReadOnlyAferSave`, and `IsStoreGeneratedAlways` have been obsoleted and replaced with [BeforeSaveBehavior](https://github.com/aspnet/EntityFramework/blob/dev/src/EFCore/Metadata/IProperty.cs#L39) and [AfterSaveBehavior](https://github.com/aspnet/EntityFramework/blob/dev/src/EFCore/Metadata/IProperty.cs#L55).
 These behaviors apply to any property (not only store-generated properties) and determine how the value of the property should be used when inserting into a database row (`BeforeSaveBehavior`) or when updating an existing database row (`AfterSaveBehavior`).

-Properties marked as [ValueGenerated.OnAddOrUpdate](https://github.com/aspnet/EntityFramework/blob/dev/src/EFCore/Metadata/ValueGenerated.cs) (e.g. for computed columns) will by default ignore any value currently set on the property.
+Properties marked as [ValueGenerated.OnAddOrUpdate](https://github.com/aspnet/EntityFramework/blob/dev/src/EFCore/Metadata/ValueGenerated.cs) (for example, for computed columns) will by default ignore any value currently set on the property.
 This means that a store-generated value will always be obtained regardless of whether any value has been set or modified on the tracked entity.
 This can be changed by setting a different `Before\AfterSaveBehavior`.

 ### New ClientSetNull delete behavior